mdolidon/hamster/configuration.md

 `MATCHER_A outside MATCHER_B`, such as `images outside domain` : matches if A matches and B does not match.

-`unknown MATCHER` (must be first) : matches if MATCHER matches and there is no local file for it already.
+`unknown MATCHER` : matches if MATCHER matches and there is no local file for it already.
 Useful for updates.